drestauri/electrical-box-monitor/README.md

 Raspberry Pi receives data over serial from Arduino, processes, then publishes status messages via GMSEC

 This software will be placed in a remote AC power consumption device placed at 2 locations around my house.
-It will consist of an Arduino monitoring 4 or so 60Hz AC circuits for power consumption and a Raspberry Pi that will receive and process the data from the Arduino.
+It will consist of an Arduino monitoring 4 to 6 60Hz AC circuits for power consumption and a Raspberry Pi that will receive and process the data from the Arduino.
 This is the code running on the Raspberry Pi.

 Since the data that can come across the serial interface is limited, we cannot sample four 60Hz channels very efficiently.
-Instead, the Arduino will likely sample fast and do some local pre-processing of the data prior to sending relevant data over the serial interface.
-As we are primarily concerned with the power consumption, this code will likely receive the peak of the AC voltage of the sensor from the Arduino.
-If we know that, we can calculate the measured current draw and in turn the power consumption of the circuit in question.
+Instead, the Arduino samples as fast as possible and does some local pre-processing of the data prior to sending relevant data over the serial interface.
+As we are primarily concerned with the power consumption, the Arduino samples voltage every 4ms or so for some duration (e.g. 85ms) and saves only the peak reading.
+With this, we can calculate the current being produced by the sensor and in turn the current/power consumption of the circuit in question.

-To limit the number of characters sent across the serial interface, data from the Arduino will come encoded in the following format
+To limit the number of characters sent across the serial interface, data from the Arduino is encoded in the following format
 ```
 A1024
 ```